Frontier Airlines Logo

 Frontier Airlines Logo 1958-1972

 In 1958, Lewis Bergman Maytag, Jr. became the majority shareholder of Frontier Airlines.
-The oldest logo, which was the predecessor of the modern airline, features a flying arrow with half-segments.
+The oldest logo, the predecessor of the modern airline, features a flying arrow with half-segments.
 The halves represent the tip and tail.
-This is a special visual trick so that the arrow resembles as much as possible an airplane directed forward.
-Behind him, a thin golden line stretches, indicating the trajectory of the flight and the trail in the sky.
-The emblem also has a boomerang – a symbol of forwarding movement with backward movement.
+This special visual trick makes the arrow resemble an airplane as much as possible.
+Behind him, a thin golden line stretches, indicating the flight’s trajectory and the trail in the sky.
+The emblem also features a boomerang, a symbol of forward movement with a backward one.
 It is an allegory of performing round-trip flights (in two directions).
 This makes the logo dynamic.
 Below is the Frontier Airlines italic lettering in flat capital letters.
 The palette is borrowed from nature itself: gold (the color of the sun) and blue (the color of the sky).
-The new symbol adorned the side of the Convair CV-340 aircraft in 1959.
-By the way, the very first logo with a winged arrow appeared in 1950, but it was red-green and had a different design.
+The new symbol was painted on the side of the Convair CV-340 in 1959.
+By the way, the first logo with a winged arrow appeared in 1950, but it was red-green and had a different design.

 1978 – 1986